-Alabama businesses selling a physical product are generally required to register for a seller’s permit through the Alabama Taxation website.
-Visit our Alabama Sales Tax guide to learn more about seller’s permits and Alabama sales tax.
+Businesses selling a physical product are generally required to register for a seller’s permit through the Alabama Taxation website.
+Visit our Alabama Sales Tax guide to learn more about seller’s permits and sales tax.

 Most Alabama LLCs will need to report their income to the Internal Revenue Service (IRS) each year using Form 1065: Partnership Return (multi-member LLCs) or Form 1040 - Schedule C (single-member LLCs).

 How you pay yourself will affect your federal taxes.
 Visit our guide to learn more about how to pay yourself from your LLC.

 Know Your Alabama LLC’s Federal Tax Election Options

 Pass-through taxation entails a business’s profits passing through to the LLC member’s individual tax returns.
 Like a sole proprietorship, an LLC is taxed as a pass-through entity, also known as a disregarded entity.

 Once this process is completed and after any tax-deductible expenses are taken out, the LLC members pay self-employment taxes and income tax on their portion of the business income.

 Alternatively, Alabama LLCs can choose to elect to be taxed as an S corporation (S corp) or C corporation (C corp).
 If S corporation tax status is elected, LLC members can be taxed as employees of the company, potentially reducing tax burden.

 - Alabama Foreign LLCs: Forming a foreign LLC allows your company to operate as one entity in multiple states.
 Download the Alabama foreign LLC form to get started.